 Manufacturing PMI in Denmark averaged 55.32 points from 1994 until 2021, reaching an all time high of 69.87 points in September of 2015 and a record low of 24.39 points in February of 2009.
 This page provides the latest reported value for - Denmark Manufacturing Pmi - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Denmark Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Manufacturing Pmi in Denmark is expected to be 55.10 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Denmark to stand at 54.30 in 12 months time.
-In the long-term, the Denmark Manufacturing Pmi is projected to trend around 56.00 in 2020, according to our econometric models.
+Manufacturing PMI in Denmark is expected to be 62.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Denmark Manufacturing PMI is projected to trend around 54.00 points in 2022 and 55.00 points in 2023, according to our econometric models.